bexruzdiv/cluster_vault/README.md

 # How to monitor Vault Cluster🖥〽️
 > [!NOTE]
 > Since this process is not automated, you have to do it manually
+> And you have to set value of `prometheus: true` in Vault role!
 1.  export your vault address and token with `export VAULT_ADDR=https://your_vault_Address` and `export VAULT_TOKEN="your vault token"`
 2. Create vault policy
 ```